jdtrat/shinymarkdown/.github/CONTRIBUTING.md

-# Contributing to shinysurveys
+# Contributing to shinymarkdown

 Howdy :wave:!
-Thanks for your interest in making {shinysurveys} better!
-The guidelines below outline how to propose a change to shinysurveys.
+Thanks for your interest in making {shinymarkdown} better!
+The guidelines below outline how to propose a change to shinymarkdown.
 They are based on (i.e. the same as) the `tidyverse` contribution guidelines.
-If you have any additional questions, please [open an issue](https://github.com/jdtrat/shinysurveys/issues) or send me a [message on Twitter](https://twitter.com/jdtrat).
+If you have any additional questions, please [open an issue](https://github.com/jdtrat/shinymarkdown/issues) or send me a [message on Twitter](https://twitter.com/jdtrat).

 ## Fixing typos